 What you control you limit.
 Good leaders give freedom and flexibility to others in how they accomplish the predetermined goals and objectives.

-Popularity – Leading well is no guarantee a leader will be popular.
+Leading well is no guarantee a leader will be popular.
 In fact, there will be times where the opposite is more true.
 Leaders take people through change.
 Change is almost never initially popular.
 I wrote a whole chapter about this principle in my book The Mythical Leader.

-Loneliness – I believe every leader should surround themselves with other leaders.
+I believe every leader should surround themselves with other leaders.
 We should be vulnerable enough to let others speak into our life.
 But, there will be days when a leader has to stand alone.
 Others won’t immediately understand.
 On those days the quality of strength in a leader is revealed.
-This one should never be intentional, but when you are leading change…when it involves risk and unknowns…this will often be for a season a significant cost.
+This one should never be intentional, but when you are leading change…when it involves risk and unknowns – this will often be for a season a significant cost.